noddy99/asyncpio/README.md

-# copigpio
+# asyncpio

-copigpio is an asynchronous Python client for [pigpio](https://github.com/joan2937/pigpio), which allows control of the Raspberry Pi's General Purpose Input Outputs (GPIO).
+asyncpio is an asynchronous Python client for [pigpio](https://github.com/joan2937/pigpio), which allows control of the Raspberry Pi's General Purpose Input Outputs (GPIO).

 This is a port of pigpio's thread-based Python client to asyncio.